 A flood of headlines last week appeared to be clickbait because of their preposterous claims.
-The articles from Outside, The Verge, Men’s Health, KSL.com and Electrek referenced a study from Brigham Young University claiming that riding an E-bike requires close to the same amount of energy as riding a bicycle.
+The articles from Outside, The Verge, Men’s Health, KSL.com, Adventure Journal and Electrek referenced a study from Brigham Young University claiming that riding an E-bike requires close to the same amount of energy as riding a bicycle.
 Anyone who has had the pleasure of riding an E-bike knows the main attraction of electric-motorized bikes is how much they reduce the energy needed to ride.
 These media outlets were claiming the study proved this perception wrong.
 They interpreted the study as saying an E-bike rider expends as much energy as they do when riding a bicycle.
 This result, if accurate, would be a tremendous blow to the E-bike industry.
 Why buy a complex motorized vehicle if it doesn’t give you an advantage?

 A university can’t control how the media interprets their studies and I have found studies are often over-simplified, misunderstood or cherry-picked by the media.
 In this case, I found a major flaw in the Brigham Young University (BYU) study that has me questioning the validity of their results.
 It also troubles me that the study might wrongly discourage people (who would greatly benefit from riding an E-bike) from purchasing an E-bike.